 Build your list

-The first thing you’ll need to do is create a list of contacts at banks or in divisions in which you’d like to work.
+The first thing you’ll need to do is create a list of contacts at banks, especially people working in divisions where you’d like to work.
 The best way is through your alumni association.
 Even if you don’t attend a top school, surely a handful of graduates are working on Wall Street or have contacts there.
-In fact, people who attended schools with few alumni in banking tend to be more helpful as they were in your exact position at some point and don’t get asked as much.
+In fact, people who attended schools with few alumni in banking tend to be more helpful, as they were in your exact position at some point and don’t get asked as much.

-Other options include contacting family and using their connections.
+Other options include contacting family and using their connections in the banking industry.
 You can even contact someone who you share some type of connection with through LinkedIn or other social media platforms.
 Banking jobs require people to be aggressive, particularly those in the front office.
-While you’re certain to get nowhere in a lot of situations, you’ll get a response more often than you may think.
+While you’re likely to get nowhere in a lot of situations, you will get a response more often than you may think.
 Again, they were in your seat once too.

 Do your homework

 Do your research beforehand.
 Take a look at the social media profiles of the person you’ll be meeting with so you know how long they’ve been with the firm and a few other facts about who you’ll be speaking to.